 I was born in England, and educated in Amsterdam, York, and Oxford.
 Most of my family lives in India.
-My historical interests have been similarly varied - for a while I was fascinated by the political history of the early twentieth century, then by the religious and social history of medieval peasants.
+My historical interests have been similarly varied - for a while I was gripped by the political history of the early twentieth century, then by the religious and social history of medieval peasants.
 My published work has often developed out of serendipitous discoveries and insights: doing in-depth historical research on an overlooked subject (and spotting that subject in the first place) is not unlike the thrill of being an investigative journalist, or a detective on the trail of a major case.